lhwrd/resume/README.md

 - Spearheaded the in-house transition of unstructured data analysis, saving the company \$ 1M per incident and reducing third-party dependency.
 - Streamlined log analysis with a risk-based approach, reducing manual data review requirements by 90% and enhancing incident response efficiency.
 - Championed the integration of Databricks notebooks into credential stuffing workflows, replacing AWS EMR to leverage advanced analytics features.
+- Architected and deployed an AWS SAM app triggered by a Slack slash command to automatically generate reports critical to CSIMT processes, complete with CI/CD.

 ## Nike, Inc., Cyber Defense Data Analyst (ETW)